elixir-nx/xla/README.md

 #### `XLA_BUILD`

 Defaults to `false`.
 If `true` the binary is built locally, which may be intended if no precompiled binary is available for your target environment.
-If using XLA as a dependency, you may need to run `mix deps.compile xla` explicitly after setting this variable.
+Once set, you must run `mix deps.clean xla --build` explicitly to force XLA to recompile.
 Building has a number of dependencies, see *Building from source* below.

 #### `XLA_ARCHIVE_URL`